Alacadrial/visual-novel-voicer/README.md

 - You can use the "History" tab to see previous captures, and play voice for them using the button next to it.<br>
 - Lastly on Windows and macOS you can use "F9" key to play audio for the last valid query.<br>

+# some problems

+For people on Windows that is using WSL2.0 to set up their docker.
+After you are done with using the application make sure to shutdown wsl to free your memory as it occupies a lot of memory to run.<br>
+Open powershell and enter command: `wsl --shutdown` to free your memory.<br>

 # credits